 Contact us for more information on cleaning a dental bridge

-For more information on dental bridge cleaning, schedule a consultation with Dr. James Fondriest.
+For more information on dental bridge cleaning or recommendations for top rated oral hygiene products, schedule a consultation with Dr. James Fondriest.
 He can help you learn step-by-step methods to properly cleaning your bridge.
 Extend its life and improve your overall oral health.
 To schedule an appointment with our Lake Forest, IL dental practice, call (847) 234-0517.
 Also, visit our website for services, testimonials, and before-and-after gallery.
 Dr. Fondriest and his staff welcome patients from Lake Forest, the greater Chicago area, and across the country.